 - If I put my dogs foot in mud will it draw out the infection?

-- drawing out infection
+- poultice for drawing out throat infection